GET ORDAINED

 Illustrations by Jessica Levey

-Friends forever: How to officiate a platonic wedding ceremony and why best friends might choose one.
+Friends forever: How to officiate a platonic wedding ceremony & why friends are saying 'I do' to platonic marriage

 If you’re planning a platonic wedding, you already know what this term means to you, but if you’ve been asked to officiate one, you might have a few unanswered questions.